mczyzj/pestr/README.md

 ## Overview and Usage

-Package include function that allow you to download SQLite database (around 12 MB) that is needed for extracting eppocodes that are used in other functions from this package.
-Function included in `eppo_tabletools` group return both list of machine friendly list of tables and processed, compact table, that contain all infromation in one row per one pest.
+Package include function that allow you to download SQLite database `eppo_database_download` (archive around 12 MB, after extraction around 45 MB).
+The database is needed for extracting eppocodes that are used in other functions from this package.
+Function included in `eppo_tabletools` group return both:

+* table of raw results in so called *long format* (machine friendly)
+* processed, compact table, that contain all infromation in one row per one pest.

-Before using functions that connect to REST API (hosts, categorization, taxonomy) you should execute `create_eppo_token()` function with string argument equal to your personal EPPO Data Services token.
+Before using functions that connect to REST API (hosts, categorization, taxonomy and pests) you should execute `create_eppo_token()` function with string argument equal to your personal EPPO Data Services token.
 This function creates global variable `eppo_token` which should be parsed as an argument to functions that require `token` argument.

 `eppo_table_full()` allow to execute all the functions and return compact table with information on names, hosts, categorization, distribution and taxonomy -- one row per one pest.

 Feel free to contribute to this package and report issues via GitHub or email.

 ## Example workflow